somewheresy/tactile-mix/README.md

 * USB Port: 1x USB 2.0 or better port
 * Operating System: Windows 7 SP1, Windows 8.1 or later, Windows 10
 * OSX & Linux builds are possible but not tested.

-## Upcoming Changes

-* Full documentation & install guide on October 18th, 2019
-* New version which includes support for Oculus Quest coming soon...

 ## Built With